-- 101. ELEMENTARY GERMAN Four hours Grammar and composition.
-Text: Vos, Essentials of German. - 102.
-CONTINUATION OF 101 Four hours Study of grammar continued.
-Reading of at least one hundred pages of modern prose and poetry. - 201.
-Intermediate German Three hours Reading of nineteenth century prose.
+101. ELEMENTARY GERMAN Grammar and composition.
+Text: Vos, Essentials of German.

+102. Continuation of 101 Four hours Study of grammar continued.
+Reading of at least one hundred pages of modern prose and poetry.

+201. Intermediate German Three hours Reading of nineteenth century prose.
 Review of the more important parts of grammar.
 Composition and dictation.
-Prerequisite: 101 and 102. - 202.
-Intermediate German Continued
+Prerequisite: 101 and 102.

+202. Intermediate German Continued

 Intensive study of modern prose and poetry.
 By stress upon idiom and otherwise, effort is made throughout the year to create Sprachgefühl.
 Outside reading with reports required to the extent of at least eight hundred pages for the year.
 Prerequisite.
-201
+201.

-- 301. The Romantic Period Three hours
+301. The Romantic Period

 A survey of German literature of the first half of the nineteenth century.
 Collateral reading and reports.
-Prerequisite:

-202.
+Prerequisite: 202.

-- 302. REALISM Three hours
+302. Realism